-Industrial workwear for photographers
+Industrial Workwear for Photographers

 Most corporate photographers and editorial photographers will, sooner or later, have to shoot in a factory or on a construction site.
 This means you have to wear safety gear.

-Having photographed in factories and construction sites for many years, including two assignments today, (one at an aerospace manufacturer and the other at a hospital construction site), may I offer a few suggestions to photographers who will be shooting in a similar situation:
+I’ve photographed in factories and construction sites for many years.
+I did two jobs today, one at an aerospace manufacturer and the other at a hospital construction site.
+Here are a few suggestions to photographers who will be shooting in similar situations.

-• Although they may look fashionable, do not buy safety shoes.
+They may look fashionable but do not buy safety shoes.
 Get 6″ or 8″ safety *boots*.
-The reason is that safety shoes may be allowed in factories and warehouses but they’re not permitted on construction sites.
+Safety shoes may be allowed in some factories and warehouses but they’re not permitted on construction sites.

 Safety boots must have the CSA green triangle patch which confirms that the footwear has a Grade 1 protective toe and a puncture-proof sole.
 It helps to also have electrical shock resistance.